- Mel Bolger

 Please send social fund contribution (£6) into school as soon as possible to enable us to cook and provide daily snack.

-As winter is now approaching please send a pair of wellington boots your child can keep at school.
-As well as a hat and gloves when necessary.
+As summer is now here please send some suncream and a hat your child can keep at school.

 Home / School Communication